 When you hit the send on an email, it's usually gone for good.
 However, there are times when you may want to take it back.
 Maybe you noticed a typo, forgot to include an important attachment, or sent a business email without a signature.

-The good news is that Gmail allows users to retract an email they have just sent for a brief period of up to 30 seconds.
+So, can you retract an email in Gmail after you’ve sent it?
+Fortunately, the answer is a ‘yes’.
+Gmail allows users to retract an email they have just sent for a brief period of up to 30 seconds.
 This often overlooked “Undo Send” feature is a godsend when you send out an email by mistake.

-How to retract an email you’ve just sent
+How to retract a Gmail email you’ve just sent

 Step 1: Go to Gmail